ngs-docs/angus/for-instructors/authoring-guide.md

 where to put them. :)  You can use a Web interface to upload them.

-These files should then be downloaded in the tutorials using a `curl` command like so: `curl -L -o filename.out https://osf.io/pyvfg/?action=download`.
+These files should then be downloaded in the tutorials using a `curl` command like so: `curl -L -o filename.out https://osf.io/bya2u/?action=download`.

-To get the file ID (the `pyvfg` in the command above), go there and upload them using the nice Web interface, and then click on the file; the file ID is in your URL bar.
+To get the file ID (the `bya2u` in the command above), go there and upload them using the nice Web interface, and then click on the file; the file ID is in your URL bar.